 We sales enablers love talking about playbooks, don't we?
 While there's no playbook or how-to guide to be successful in sales enablement, the wisdom of Thomas Cheriyan, Director of Sales Enablement at OwnBackup, comes pretty darned close.

-Ahead of his talk, The Sales Enablement Playbook: Frameworks + Executive Buy-In at the Sales Enablement Festival on May 4th, 2021, he shares what he looks for in enablement hires, how he empowers reps for long-term success, and how OwnBackup makes the customer's voice heard throughout all their enablement programs.
+At 2021's spring Sales Enablement Festival, he shared what he looks for in enablement hires, how he empowers reps for long-term success, and how OwnBackup makes the customer's voice heard throughout all their enablement programs.

 Q. How do you put together a superstar revenue enablement team?